DigitalPath-Inc/alertwest-interview-q1/README.md

 ### Deliverables

 - Update the client code to schedule queries using the appropriate algorithms
-- Document the system you've designed and how your approach achieves the targeted utilization
+- Include inline documentation and an overview in solution.md regarding the system you've designed and how your approach achieves the targeted utilization

 ### Part 2: Your Solution Overview
 Please find the `SOLUTION.md` in the root directory to add your solution details.